 Contact Arlo Support if you need these settings changed.

 On a public event, the price is set per registrant.

-On a private event, the price is set per event and there is one order sent to the organisation the event was given to.
+On a private event, the price is set per event and there is one order sent to the Key Contact of the Organisation the event was held for.

 Arlo's multi-region feature allows you to list events across different world regions, each having its own currency, tax, and other settings.

 If you are using a multi-region Arlo platform, you will be able to display a price per registrant per region on a public event, or a price per event per region (on a private event).

 Arlo allows you to price events separately from their template.